zX3no/Omnia/README.md

 ## Rankings

 There are some important things to note when looking for a new language.
-The best language is one that is easiest to learn.
-Many new *"simple"* languages lack documentation and are not a good choice for beginners.
+Many new simple langauges lack documentation, tooling and stability, making them good in theory but not in practice.

 Tooling is also very important, having a build tool like [npm](https://www.npmjs.com/) or [cargo](https://doc.rust-lang.org/cargo/) can make programming easier.